expo/fyi/credentials-non-interactive.md

-# Setting up credentials in non-interactive mode
+# Setting up ios credentials in non-interactive mode

 In order to set up credentials in non-interactive mode, you must do one of the following:

 ## Run build before in interactive mode

 Set up credentials before by running the command in interactive mode.
-You can do this by running `expo build:[platform]` or `expo credentials:manager -p [platform]`.
+You can do this by running `expo build:ios` or `expo credentials:manager -p ios`.

 ## Pass credentials in via build flags